Last Updated on November 24, 2021 by DMEditor

 Now, let’s be completely honest about Sendlane vs Mailchimp.

 There’s no denying that Sendlane is a powerful email marketing platform with solid data analytics capabilities.
 It’s the type of solution you’d want to leverage if you need simple campaign building and automation workflows combined with accurate insights, machine learning prediction, as well as SMS marketing.

-However, Sendlane is not as flexible as MailChimp.
-MailChimp attempts to facilitate all user levels- from beginners to advanced marketers- with a little bit of everything.
+However, Sendlane is not as flexible as Mailchimp.
+Mailchimp attempts to facilitate all user levels- from beginners to advanced marketers- with a little bit of everything.
 Its one-click automation, for example, is simple enough for beginners while experienced marketers get advanced automation capabilities.
 And just like Sendlane, it boasts of its own robust insights.
-Then to top it off, it supports marketing across 7 channels.
+Then to top it off, it supports marketing efforts across 7 channels.

 Bottom Line: Personally, I use a LOT of marketing automation and am a data nerd, so I prefer going ActiveCampaign instead.
 That said, Mailchimp might still be suitable if you just need something basic and would rather save the money.

 Further Reading on Marketing Software

 - Sendlane vs Sendinblue

 - Sendlane vs Aweber

 - Best Klaviyo Competitors

 - 4 Best Hubspot Alternatives : Top Hubspot Competitors - November 16, 2022